 This event has been rescheduled to 19 September 2020 due to the COVID-19 crisis.
-We may need to move it again as the situation evolves – we will do our best to keep you informed.
+If we don’t feel that it’s safe to run it at the Grafton Centre, or if prevailing Government regulations don’t allow it, we’ll run the workshop online via a Zoom call instead.
 Anyone who is already signed up will be notified once we have a definite plan, and will be offered a refund if unable to attend.

 Writing a play from first idea to final draft with Professor Steve Waters

 Learn the role of dramaturgy, draft, making a scene stronger and distributing story with Steve Waters, Professor of Scriptwriting at UEA.

 Following our popular 2019 workshop, where Steve Waters, acclaimed playwright and Professor of Scriptwriting at the University of East Anglia, engaged attendees with his tips on how to plot a story, we have invited Steve back to deliver another workshop on writing a play from first idea to final draft.

 This course is suitable for anyone writing a play, thinking of writing a play or hoping to write a play.
 The workshop will be highly interactive, with a mix of exercises, feedback and group discussion.